Nelson A. Tajong, M.D.

 Gastroesophageal reflux disease (GERD) is a chronic condition affecting about 20% of people in the United States.
 When left untreated, GERD may cause permanent damage to your esophagus and increase your risk of developing more serious health problems.
-At Lakeside Gastroenterology in Conroe, Shenandoah, and Huntsville, Texas, board-certified gastroenterologist Nelson Tajong, MD, specializes in diagnosing and treating GERD.
+At Lakeside Gastroenterology in Conroe and The Woodlands, Texas, board-certified gastroenterologist Nelson Tajong, MD, specializes in diagnosing and treating GERD.
 For expert care of your chronic acid reflux, call the office closest to you or schedule an appointment online today.

 Gastroesophageal reflux disease (GERD) is a chronic gastrointestinal condition that causes persistent acid reflux.